vitejs/vite/docs/guide/api-hmr.md

 :::tip Note
 This is the client HMR API.
 For handling HMR update in plugins, see [handleHotUpdate](./api-plugin#handlehotupdate).

-The manual HMR API is primarly intended for framework and tooling authors.
+The manual HMR API is primarily intended for framework and tooling authors.
 As an end user, HMR is likely already handled for you in the framework specific starter templates.
 :::

 Vite exposes its manual HMR API via the special `import.meta.hot` object: